Group B streptococcal infection: GBS and newborns

 Nevertheless, most babies who develop GBS-EOD are born to colonized mothers without any of these risk factors.

 Heavy GBS vaginal colonization may be associated with a higher risk for GBS-EOD.
-Women who had one of these risk factors but who are not GBS colonized at labour are at low risk for GBS-EOD compared to women who were colonized prenatally, but had none of the aforementioned risk factors.
+Women who had one of these risk factors but who were not GBS colonized during labor are at low risk for GBS-EOD compared to women who were colonized prenatally, but had none of the aforementioned risk factors.

-Presence of low levels of anticapsular antibodies against GBS in the mother are also of great importance for the development of GBS-EOD.
+The presence of low levels of anticapsular antibodies against GBS in the mother is also of great importance for the development of GBS-EOD.

 Because of that, a previous sibling with GBS-EOD is also an important risk factor for the development of the infection in subsequent deliveries, probably reflecting the lack of protective antibodies in the mother.

 Overall, the case fatality rates from GBS-EOD have declined, from 50% observed in studies from the 1970s to between 2 and 10% in recent years, mainly as a consequence of improvements in therapy and management.
 Fatal neonatal infections by GBS are more frequent among premature infants.

 Today, the mortality associated with GBS EOD in the US is 2.1% among term newborns and 19.2% among preterm newborns.